[ Skip Main Nav ]

 The U.S. Department of Education maintains a database of accredited post-secondary institutions and programs.
 To verify University of Phoenix accreditation please visit: http://ope.ed.gov/accreditation/

-University of Phoenix is accredited by The Higher Learning Commission and is a member of the North Central Association.
-University of Phoenix was granted initial accreditation in 1978 and the accreditation was reaffirmed in 1982, 1987, 1992, 1997 and 2002.
-The next comprehensive evaluation visit by The Higher Learning Commission will be conducted in 2012.
-For additional information, visit www.ncahlc.org.
+University of Phoenix is accredited by The Higher Learning Commission and is a member of the North Central Association (ncahlc.org).
+University of Phoenix was granted initial accreditation in 1978 and the accreditation was reaffirmed in 1982, 1987, 1992, 1997, 2002, and 2013.

 Individual programs are also accredited by relevant specialized accrediting organizations in the United States.